-It’s not the right time to quit: CalAmp Corp.
+It’s not the right time to quit: Calamp Corp.
 (CAMP) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 5.10 percent of CalAmp Corp. shares are owned by insiders, and 76.80 percent are held by financial institutions.
-Cummins Wes, the Director at CalAmp Corp.
+Currently, 4.24 percent of Calamp Corp. shares are owned by insiders, and 63.27 percent are held by financial institutions.
+Cummins Wes, the Director at Calamp Corp.
 (CAMP) has bought 25,000 shares of firm on Jan 27 at a price of $4.52 against the total amount of $0.11 million.
-In another inside trade, Cummins Wes, Director of CalAmp Corp.
+In another inside trade, Cummins Wes, Director of Calamp Corp.
 (NASDAQ:CAMP) bought 20,000 shares of the firm on Jan 03 for a total worth of $88610.0 at a price of $4.43.
-An inside trade which took place on Dec 30, Director of CalAmp Corp.
+An inside trade which took place on Dec 30, Director of Calamp Corp.
 Cummins Wes bought 30,000 shares of firm against total price of $0.13 million at the cost of $4.48 per share.